There are three ways to join Communities in Yellowdig:

 - A student life administrator might want students to find and join a Community that advertises campus events.

-Communities can be discovered from the Discover page, which is linked in the upper banner (just to the right of Communities).
-All discoverable Communities within your current Network and its Subnetworks will appear here.
-To discover Communities in a different Network of which you are a Member, you must first switch Networks.
+Communities can be discovered from the Discover page.
+All discoverable Communities within your current Organization and its Sub-organizations will appear here.
+To discover Communities in a different Organization of which you are a Member, you must first switch Organizations.

 There are two different ways to join a discoverable Community, depending on the permission level of the Community.
 Public Communities can be explored by clicking on the corresponding block in the Discover page.
-If, after exploring the Community, you decide that you want to join the Community, click the Join Community button at the bottom of the left-hand menu.
+If, after exploring the Community, you decide that you want to join the Community, click the Join Community button in the upper right-hand corner of the Members List page.
 Some private Communities can be discovered on the Discover page, but they cannot be freely explored.
-To join a private Community, you must request access by clicking on the corresponding block, which (unlike public Communities) will have a lock icon.
-[Private Community "request to join" feature is temporarily unavailable.]
+To join a private Community, you must request access by clicking on the corresponding block and submitting a join request.

-The table below summarizes discovery, exploration, and joining privileges by Community permission level and Network Role:
+The table below summarizes discovery, exploration, and joining privileges by Community permission level and Organization Role:

 |Community Permission Level||Public||Can discover, explore, and join||Can discover, explore, and join||Cannot discover|